komals0309/vue-3-test/README.md

 This project is built using Vue 3 with the Composition API.
-Follow the below steps:
-1. User Login: Users can log in with any phone number using the OTP "123456."
-2. Create Post: Users can create a post through the "Create Post" section, and it will be immediately reflected in their feed.
+Firebase and Playwright for test cases